josephmate/josephmate.github.io/_posts/2020-07-27-javascript-does-not-need-stringbuilder.md

 I put together some experiments to confirm.
 I measured how long it would take to do different powers of 10 of concatenations in Java and javascript.

+If you would like to checkout a copy of the source code take a look at the last two sections (Java source and Javascript source) of this page or check [my repo](https://github.com/josephmate/JavaVsJavascriptStringBuilder).

+You can try out the javascript experiment in your browser at my [git hub page](https://josephmate.github.io/JavaVsJavascriptStringBuilder/).

+I've summarize the results in the table below.
+* \# concats: shows the number of concats I used to generate the timings for that row
+* Java String (ms): how long it took to do that many concats using the naive += in milleseconds
+* \# concats: shows the number of concats I used to generate the timings for that row
+* Java StringBuilder (ms): how long it took to do that many concats using StringBuilder
+* Chrome Javascript concat (ms): how long it took to do that many concats using the naive +=
+* Chrome Javascript concat (ms): how long it took to do that many concats using Array.join
+* Firefox Javascript concat (ms): how long it took to do that many concats using the naive +=
+* Firefox Javascript concat (ms): how long it took to do that many concats using Array.join

 |           |             |                    | Chrome          | Chrome          | Firefox         | Firefox         |
 |           | Java        | Java               | Javascript      | Javascript      | Javascript      | Javascript      |
 | # concats | String (ms) | StringBuilder (ms) | concat (ms)     | Array.join (ms) | concat (ms)     | Array.join (ms) |